Marx Memorial Library

 Problem: The old catalogue had "too many clicks" and "poorly organized content".

-D. AR Graffiti (The "Invisibility" Fix)
+D. The constraint became the concept : AR Graffiti (The "Invisibility" Fix)

-Problem: We couldn't paint the Grade II listed building to make it visible.
+Problem: We couldn't paint the Grade II listed building to make it visible. (due to law restrictions)

 Final Design